EECS 573: Advanced Topics in Computer Architecture (Fall 2019)

 Course Synopsis: A graduate-level

-introduction to the foundations of efficient microprocessor designs.
+introduction to the foundations of efficient microprocessor design.
 We will be

 will focus on three "hot" topics in computer architecture: (i) reliable system

-design, (ii) secure system design, and (iii) application-specific architectures.
+design, (ii) secure and correct system design, and (iii) application-specific architectures.

 Special emphasis is placed on helping members of the class transition from